FreeCAD/FreeCAD-documentation/wiki/FEM_ConstraintSelfWeight.md

 Acceleration constant can be edited by hand modification after generating CalculiX input file.

-Example of lines in .inp file   *
+Example of lines in .inp file:

 ```python